 I am a philosophy PhD candidate at the University of British Columbia, where I work with Evan Thompson.
 I am also a philosophy instructor at Camosun College, which is located in Victoria, Canada.

 My general research interest lies in defending the enduring relevance of the phenomenological tradition established by Edmund Husserl and further developed by Maurice Merleau-Ponty to contemporary philosophy of mind.
-Moreover, I am interested in phenomenology’s sustained critique of scientific naturalism.
-Above all, I am interested in classical Husserlian phenomenology’s attempt to provide a philosophically rigorous theoretical foundation for explaining the relation between consciousness and nature and for formulating the problem of consciousness.
+Moreover, I am interested in Husserlian phenomenology’s efforts to provide a philosophically rigorous theoretical foundation for explaining the relation between consciousness and nature, formulating the problem of consciousness, and rethinking naturalism.

 My research at the Master’s and Doctoral levels has been funded by SSHRC (the Social Sciences and Humanities Research Council of Canada).